KPIs & Operating Metrics(New)

 Philip Morris International (PM) Short term Debt (2016 - 2025)

-Philip Morris International's Short term Debt history spans 17 years, with the latest figure at $3.5 billion for Q4 2025.
+Philip Morris International (PM) has disclosed Short term Debt for 17 consecutive years, with $3.5 billion as the latest value for Q4 2025.

-• Short term Debt for Q4 2025 was $3.5 billion at Philip Morris International, down from $6.3 billion in the prior quarter.
+• Short term Debt hit $3.5 billion in Q4 2025 for Philip Morris International, down from $6.3 billion in the prior quarter.